 These evolutions in the UN system may create parallel work-streams and related inefficiencies across UN entities whose work overlaps with ITU’s mandate in areas of telecommunications/ICTs, such as universal connectivity.
 They may also hinder ITU’s value added in supporting digital transformation across its membership.
 However, these developments can also create opportunities to enhance ITU’s unique role as a leading organization in the telecommunication/ICT landscape.
 In particular, ITU can collaborate and participate across UN agencies’ workstreams, to increase synergies, knowledge-sharing and generate new and increased funding, as well as support for telecommunication/ICTs initiatives at global, regional and local levels.
 For example, ITU has already been part of the UN workstreams to lead the implementation of the Secretary-General’s Roadmap for Digital Cooperation, as well as to support the UN-wide effort to put forward ‘Our Common Agenda’.
 Overall, this will enable ITU to fulfil its programmatic, operational and management mandates in a more coherent and coordinated manner within the UN system, and ensure that its priorities are strengthened and reflected in UN system-wide related work, outputs and agenda settings.

-[ALG-EGY-KWT-ARS-UAE proposal] Regarding the developments since the ITU 2018 plenipotentiary conference, we would like to include development related to the UN Digital cooperation Agenda and its associated roadmap, UN Our Common Agenda, in which we believe that they contain several areas where ITU can get engaged in, but also, it opens up a range of opportunities for joint partnerships with different organizations.
+[African countries proposal] & [ALG-EGY-KWT-ARS-UAE proposal] Regarding the developments since the ITU 2018 plenipotentiary conference, we would like to include development related to the UN Digital cooperation Agenda and its associated roadmap, UN Our Common Agenda, in which we believe that they contain several areas where ITU can get engaged in, but also, it opens up a range of opportunities for joint partnerships with different organizations.
 This can be reflected also in the SWOT analysis.

 The UN development system reform involves a set of far-reaching changes to support Member States in achieving the Sustainable Development Goals.
 The 2030 Agenda resulted in bold changes to the UN Development System (UNDS), including the development of a new generation of UN Country Teams, focused on Common Country Analysis (CCA) and a strategic ‘UN Sustainable Development Cooperation Framework’ (UNSDCF) led by independent and empowered UN Resident Coordinators (RC).
 The UNSDCF, in particular, underscores the UNDS’s collective commitment to help countries address SDG priorities and gaps; it also enhances the accountability of UN Country Teams and host governments, to collectively deliver development results.
 To do this, the UN system employs CCA further to conduct independent, impartial and collective analyses of countries’ progress, opportunities and challenges in delivering their commitments to the 2030 Agenda, UN norms and standards and the principles of the UN Charter, as reflected in the Cooperation Framework Guiding Principles.
 The UNDS has also enhanced and promoted common business operations, through the mutual recognition of policy and procedure best practices.
 This allows UN entities to adopt each other’s policies, procedures, system contracts and related operational mechanisms to deliver their mandates, without further evaluation, checks or approvals.